assapir/sidedish/README.md

     - `DELETE /:id`: This endpoint is used to delete a location for a user.
 It expects the ID of the location to be deleted as a URL parameter.
 3.  `/weather`: This route handles weather-related operations such as fetching the current weather and weather forecast for a location.
 It has one endpoint:
     - GET /: This endpoint is used to fetch the current weather and weather forecast for a location.
 It expects query parameters containing the location's and coordinates.

+## TODO:

+I only started to implement the schedular for sending emails.
+I think it's not the right approach, but this drill limits one a lot.
+What I would do is creating a lambda function that go to the DB and get all the details to whom it need to be sent and then pass it to the SES to be sent.